Scholarships

 Lan Phan

 Lan Phan is a doctoral student in the Social-Organizational Psychology program at Teachers College, Columbia University.
-She focuses her research on cross-cultural adaptivity, nonhierarchical settings, and informal power in the field of conflict resolution.
+She focuses her research on cross-cultural adaptivity, nonhierarchical settings, informal power, and secular grace in the field of conflict resolution.
 Before entering the program, Lan worked and fostered long-term partnerships that spanned from Haiti, the U.S., China, Pakistan, Trinidad and Tobago, to her home country - Vietnam.
 Informed by her international work experiences, Lan dedicated her time navigating the intersectionality of her identities and the balance between taking up and creating spaces to empower discourse.

 Lida Orzeck Endowed Fellowship